 - Women diagnosed at an early stage have a much higher five-year survival rate than those diagnosed at a later stage.

-- Less than 15% percent of ovarian cancer patients are diagnosed early.
+- Approximately 15% percent of ovarian cancer patients are diagnosed early.

 - Women diagnosed with breast cancer in 1975 experienced a five-year survival rate of 75.3 percent; today, the American Cancer Society estimates the rate to be 89 percent.